lrug/lrug.org/source/meetings/2025/january/index.html.md

 ### You?

-We've secured a venue, but now we need content - could it be you?
+We've secured a venue, and have one talk, but there's always space for more - could it be you?
 How about some of these ideas:

 * What's new in [ruby 3.4](https://docs.ruby-lang.org/en/master/NEWS_md.html)
 * What's new in [rails 8.0](https://guides.rubyonrails.org/8_0_release_notes.html)